nlejeune/TreeTalk/1-application_requirements.md

     - Search field with autocomplete.
     - Results listing exact and close matches.

-### Epic 3: Chat with Family Data (TreeChat) - Goal: Offer a natural conversation experience with family history.
+### Epic 3: Chat with Family Data (TreeTalk) - Goal: Offer a natural conversation experience with family history.
 - User story 3.1: **As a user**, I want to ask questions in natural language to explore my family tree.
 - Acceptance criteria:
     - ChatGPT-type chat interface.